kward-alt/kward-alt.github.io/index.md

   *(NASA LP DAAC, 2023).*

 #### References
 - CAL FIRE.
-(2003). *Cedar Fire Incident Report.*
+(2003).
+Cedar Fire Incident Report.
 - CAL FIRE.
-(2007). *Witch Creek Fire Incident Report.*
+(2007).
+Witch Creek Fire Incident Report.
-- Keeley, J. E., & Fotheringham, C. (2004). *Lessons from the 2003 wildfires in southern California*
+- Keeley, J. E., Fotheringham, C., & Mortiz, A., M. (2004).
+Lessons from the 2003 wildfires in southern California. https://moritzfirelab.org/wp-content/uploads/2016/01/keeley_etal_2004-2.pdf
 - MRLC/USGS.
 (2020). *RCMAP Shrub Cover Time Series.*
 - NASA LP DAAC.
 (2023). *Moderate Resolution Imaging Spectroradiometer (MODIS) NDVI.*
 - NOAA National Centers for Environmental Information.
 (2025). *Climate Data Record for Ramona, CA.*
-- Pourade, R. (1965). *The History of San Diego: Gold Rush Era.* San Diego Historical Society.
+- Pourade, R. (1965). *Gold in the Sun: The History of San Diego.* San Diego Historical Society.
+Madrona Pub.
-- Shipek, F. (1986). *PUSHED INTO THE ROCKS, Southern Indian Land Tenure, 1769-1986.*
+- Shipek, F. (1988). *PUSHED INTO THE ROCKS, Southern Indian Land Tenure, 1769-1986.* University of Nebraska Press.

 ### Study Area
 Before we can get to the fun analyses, I had to create a variety of boundaries for this project including those for Ramona, both fires, as well as buffer around these fires.
 Below you can see how these ended up plotting before we move onto the land cover changes, NDVI calculations and the Ramona climate data.